 Commissioned by Gillian Sweetbartley for her play 'The Ballad of Marianne’s Waste'

-Commissioned by Inkling Productions for their 'Greenlight' new writing events.
+Commissioned by Inkling Productions for the 'Greenlight' new writing events.

 Commissioned by A Word in Your Ear for their Story Friday events.